IPO system of dog testing has been increasingly popular lately. What is it and how can it be useful for your dog? Let’s get insight on it together.

 One of the IPO competition features admired by absolutely everyone is prompt and active execution of voice commands and the dog’s focus on its handler, willingness to obey his/her first voice command.
 Strong, continuous focus of the dog suggests its ability to fulfill long and intense work, ability to tolerate corrective actions of the handler during routines.
 To fulfill the following voice commands: “down with recall”, “down under distraction”, “sit in motion”, “stand”, “retrieve over the hurdle” promptly, the dog requires balanced processes of excitation and inhibition.
 I would like to emphasize the importance of Obedience phase for Protection phase completion, because IPO is a contact-free training mode, the owner will control the dog using no leash, collar or anything else.

-Skipping some training aspects, I’d like to mention that the apparent simplicity of movements is a result of a longstanding, hard work of the owner, the trainer and the dog.
+Skipping some training aspects, I’d like to mention that the apparent simplicity of movements is a result of a longstanding,

 Professional trainers pay particular attention to the Obedience phase as a foundation of all further training steps.